jnewmar/matefy/README.md

 And practice converstion using an assyncronous audio chat similar to the WhatsApp.

-This app is the prof of the concept.
+This app is a prof of the concept.